Philip Wiegratz: Life and career

-Wiegratz was born in Magdeburg.
+Wiegratz was born on 17 February 1993 in Magdeburg.
 He is known for his 2005 portrayal of the greedy Augustus Gloop in Charlie and the Chocolate Factory.
-He went to a casting call not being sure of receiving any particular part, but caught the attention of a casting director and was placed on a shortlist for the role of Augustus.
-Wiegratz returned for several callbacks and eventually received the part, which marked his English-language film debut and also required him to wear a fatsuit.
+Wiegratz went to a casting call not being sure of receiving any particular part, but caught the attention of a casting director and was placed on a shortlist for the role of Augustus.
+He returned for several callbacks and eventually received the part, which marked his English-language film debut and also required Wiegratz to wear a fatsuit.
 He performed his own stunts in the scenes of Augustus falling into the river in Wonka's Chocolate Room.

-In 2006, Wiegratz starred in the eponymous film version of Cornelia Funke's Wild Chicks as a member of an all-boys group called the Pygmies, and returned for a sequel the following year.
+In 2006, Wiegratz starred in the eponymous film version of Cornelia Funke's Wild Chicks as a member of an all-boys group called the Pygmies and returned for a sequel the following year.
 Both pictures were commercial successes, and he and several co-stars were guests on the German children's television program Ki.Ka Live on 2 April 2007.
-In 2012, he played Helmut in Lore, and Gordon Gelderman in Ruby Red, in 2013.
+In 2012, Wiegratz played Helmut in Lore, and Gordon Gelderman in Ruby Red the following year.